 The following links will provide you with information and contacts who might help you feel more at home in Reading:

-- What's on over the Christmas Vacation Period 2013 - an excellent guide on the events and activities you can do over the festive period
+- Easter Vacation Events and Activities - an excellent calendar of events and activities you can do during the Easter vacation period

 - International Welcome Programme 2013 - find out all you need to know about our welcome programme for international and EU students